StarTalk Radio - Cosmic Queries– Multiverse Madness with Max Tegmark

 Yeah, Chuck, who asked that again?

-That would be Curtis Zadelhoff.
+That would be Curtis Ziedelhoch.

-Yeah, he's wondering, do we feel, see this other universe?
+Yeah.
+He's wondering, do we feel see this other universe?

-And so another, the official way to say that is,
+And so another, the official way to say that is, do we have experimental

-do we have experimental evidence that they exist?
+evidence that they exist?
+Right.

-So it's a really great question,
+So it's a really great question, because by definition

-because by definition of what you mean by universe,
+of what you mean by universe, you are not affected

-you are not affected by things outside of it.
+by things outside of it.

-So isn't that by definition untestable?
+So isn't that, by definition, untestable?

 And the interesting thing is, no, that's not true.